cogent3/iqtree2_serialization/libiqtree2/README.md

 ## Development cycle

+- C++
   - identify a feature of IQTREE2 to be exposed in libiqtree2 eg: generate_random_tree
   - implement feature
-  - add C++ code to invoke the feature eg: libiqtree2/src/generate_random_tree.cpp
+    - add C++ code to invoke the feature as a function eg: libiqtree2/src/generate_random_tree.cpp
-  - add libraries to the root CMakeLists.txt file to compile the feature in target libiqtree2
+    - add link libraries and interfaces to the root CMakeLists.txt file so you can  compile the feature in the target `libiqtree2`
-  - describe the interface to the feature in libiqtree2/include/libiqtree2_functions.h
+    - describe the interface to the function in libiqtree2/include/libiqtree2_functions.h
     - add a binding for the function in libiqtree2/src/libiqtree2_binding.cpp
   - create a Catch2 test for the feature eg: libiqtree2/tests/c++/src/test_generate_random_tree.cpp
     - add test cases to the test that probe the expected behaviour of the feature
   - iterate on the feature and re-test until all tests pass
+- Python
   - translate the C++ test cases to a python test for the feature eg: libiqtree2/tests/python/test_generate_random_tree.py
+  - these will form a contract for the feature for the piqtree2 package